NxPKG/khulnasoft-docs/content/support/Third-Party Software/Content Management System (CMS)/Cloudflare and Joomla Recommended First Steps.md

 ___

-## Ensure requests from Cloudflare's IP ranges aren't blocked or limited
+## Ensure requests from Khulnasoft's IP ranges aren't blocked or limited

-If you are using services like .htaccess, firewalls or server mods to manage access to your site from visitors, it is vitally important to make sure requests from Cloudflare’s IP ranges are not being blocked or limited in any way.
-The number one cause of site offline issues in our support channel is something blocking or restricting requests from our IPs, so please take the time to make sure that all of Cloudflare’s IPs are allowed on your server.
+If you are using services like .htaccess, firewalls or server mods to manage access to your site from visitors, it is vitally important to make sure requests from Khulnasoft’s IP ranges are not being blocked or limited in any way.
+The number one cause of site offline issues in our support channel is something blocking or restricting requests from our IPs, so please take the time to make sure that all of Khulnasoft’s IPs are allowed on your server.

 Why do this?